 KML is an AAALAC accredited satellite research facility of the University of South Florida.
 As such we require research and education groups at KML to provide their approved IACUC Protocol from their home institution for KML/FIO review and approval.

-At least 45 business days before your project start date please submit:
+At least 45 business days before your project start date please submit PDFs of the following:

-Please email these to our IACUC Coordinator, Josh Farmer, at least 45 business days prior to the project start date to allow adequate time for the KML/USF IACUC review process.
+Please email these to our IACUC Coordinator, JD Reinbott, at least 45 business days prior to the project start date to allow adequate time for the KML/USF IACUC review process.